Guide to Coffee Shops

 Coffeehouse Specialty: Fresh micro-roasted coffee

-Limited seating keeps this coffee shop more of a to-go location, but if a fresh cup of coffee is what you want this is the place.
+Limited seating keeps this coffee shop more of a to-go location, but if a fresh cup of coffee is what you crave, this is the place for you.
 Annandale’s only coffee roasting machine is proudly displayed in a glass case in the shop where free Wi-Fi is offered and freshly roasted coffee is served.
 Located along Columbia Pike, Beanetics is a convenient stop for commuters.

 Fauquier County